 This course explores East Asia in the global context of imperialism, colonialism, the Cold War, capitalism, and neoliberalism.
 We will traverse a wide range of East Asian texts (literature, film, photography, installation art) to understand how they are connected by historical forces.
 Open to anyone interested in critical understanding of modern East Asian cultures, this course begins roughly around the fourteenth century and covers the arts, history, music, literature, popular culture, film and media in transnational China, Japan, and Korea up to the contemporary period.
 Lectures are given by specialists in the departments of East Asian Studies, Comparative Literature, Music, and Art and Archaeology.

-Click here for more detailed information about the Spring 2021 course.
+Click here for more detailed information about the Fall 2022 course.